 evaluate-copywriter-collective

-If you’ve decided to outsource some or all of your marketing writing, you want to ensure that the copywriter—or writers—you hand your projects to are skilled at what they’re doing.
+If you’ve decided to outsource some or all of your marketing writing, you want to ensure that the copywriter, you hand your projects to are skilled at what they’re doing.

-Here are a few pointers to help guide you to finding the right writer.
+Here are a few pointers to help guide you to finding the right copywriter.

 • Pay attention to their emails.
 A good marketing writer should come across in their very first email to you.
 They may not use all the copywriting bells and whistles, like bolding and subheads.
 But their writing style should be friendly, conversational and professional at the same time.
 Obviously, typos are not on order.